VishnuSubramanian/prep_basics/test-yourself-answers.md

 Basically, it enables the sharing of resources and information for various applications, websites, and email, and brings that information to computers over the internet at the request of the client!

 The server waits for requests from a client and tries to produce the proper response.
 If the server cannot properly respond to a request, it will respond with an error that attempts to help the client understand what went wrong (e.g., a 404 NOT FOUND response indicating a web server couldn't find the requested resource).
 On the Web, a server waits for requests from a client (i.e., browser) and responds with the requested resource or an error if there is an error.
+The process of transferring datas from local system towards the internet is done with the help of Servers.

 *Contributed by [Bagus Aji Santoso](https://github.com/baguzzzaji)* *Contributed by [PGiese](https://github.com/PGiese)*